ericywl/CompSysEng-C/README.md

 Lab | Description
 ----|------------------------------------------------
-1   | Create a shell interface that can run Bash commands
+1   | Create a shell interface that can run Bash commands like ls and cd